(reading time: 1 hour, 25 minutes)

 The duo, trio counting Pearlen’s reflection, journeyed over eight more glass dunes before they reached their destination.
 Mirrorob slowed and dropped to all fours, with Pearlen copying as they crawled into a series of thin orange swells in the glass, likely ripples from the edge of a fire whirl.
 Some of them were thin enough to see through, and there was plenty to see in the cleared center of those ripples.

-Moments after they arrived Whelm’s light, which had been gathering in the reflected sky for drops like a sea of clouds, funneled downward into a shape not too dissimilar from the fire whirls.
+Moments after they arrived Whelm’s light, which had been gathering in the reflected sky for drops like a sea of clouds, funneled down into a shape not too dissimilar from the fire whirls.
 Its thousand colors were blinding, so Pearlen had to squint and lower her head more, touching her chin to the glass.
 Oh gods, that’s it.
 One full look would take what’s left of my eyes, but it’s all above me: every last ray of light she could corral gathered from the florent over ages.

 And it was Whelm’s plan to unleash it so she could walk the world once again, with no concern for the lives that couldn’t withstand the florent at a million times its normal intensity.
 Pearlen panicked for a moment because she realized Whelm might be up in that cloud somewhere, scouting for intruders.
 She was able to calm down as her eyes followed the funnel to the ground, where it joined with the woman’s hair.